 - Meet the Parents

 - A New Life

 - Surprise Package

 - Aboriginal Culture and Childhood

 - Play Days

-- Children and the Media
+- Techno World

 - Safe and Sound

 - Working with Children

 RealCare Baby makes it possible for students to practise caring for an infant overnight.
 Baby's computer tracks its care and safe handling.
 Detailed assessment data is downloaded post-simulation